hackclub/hackclub/workshops/cringe_101/README.md

 ## Advanced Audio using JavaScript

-There's an infinite number of things you can do with JavaScript but for this workshop we'll show you a way to make JS "listen" for when your grandma does something specific on your website and trigger a sound to play.
+There's an infinite number of things you can do with JavaScript, but for this workshop we'll show you a way to make JS trigger a sound when any part of your page is clicked!

 You do not need the HTML tags from the tutorial above to get this work.
 But you will need to know how to specify the location of an audio file. (`src=""`)